surveyjs/survey-library/docs/customize-question-types-create-custom-widgets.md

 ### Add a new property in existing question.

 In the previous example we added the search functionality into Comment question.
-It applies to all comment question.
+It applies to all comment questions.
 Now, let us add a boolean property “hasSearch” that will turn this functionality on and off.

 ```javascript
 //SurveyJS calls it right after adding a new widget into custom widget collection.